sBuiltaJr/PyScheduler/README.md

   post; limiting signup types for a single event.
 - The bot command format will not work with versiosn of Discord older than the 9/1/2022 update.
-- Discord's IRC format prevents displaying timezones matching your local computer's time, the bot must be set to a given timezone.